LogCreative/presenter/README.md

 # presenter
-A LaTeX presentation class with seamless migration
+A LaTeX presentation framework with seamless migration